Table of Contents

 The easiest way to get rid of a tax lien is to pay in full your outstanding tax debt.
 The IRS will release you from your tax lien within 30 days after they received your payment.

-If you can’t pay your tax debt in full, you may be able to negotiate for a repayment plan to settle your debt in installments.
+If you can’t pay your tax debt in full, you may be able to negotiate for an installment agreement to settle your debt.
 You can apply for a payment plan here.
 Your tax lien will remain until you’re fully paid to protect the government’s interests.

 You may qualify for a long-term (120 days or less) payment option if you owe $50,000 or less in tax dues, along with interests and penalties.
 A short-term payment plan is also available if you owe less than $100,000.
 Depending on your payment method, you may also have to pay other costs, such as a setup fee between $10 and $149.